top of page

 The principle:

-Provision and daily life in Eden mean
+Provision and everyday life in Eden mean

 that you no longer have to organize life alone.

-The village holds you.
+The village holds you,

-Community carries you.
+and the community carries you.

-Everything becomes lighter.
+Everything becomes lighter,

-And you become freer.
+and you become freer.

 Creating value from calling.

-It is not something you must endure,
+It is not something to be endured,

-not a constant race against time, exhaustion and worry.
+not a constant race against time, exhaustion, and worry.

-that flows with you,
+that flows with you —

 with your inner world,